12:32 15 February 2012

 Bradford City Football Club expects the highest standard of behaviour from its customers and staff.
 The highest ethical standards should be maintained at all times.
 Customers and staff should be aware that disciplinary action will be considered for any action that brings, or is likely to bring, the name or image of Bradford City FC into disrepute.
 The Club adopts a zero-acceptance approach to its staff being verbally abused or threatened.
 Any member of the public that is abusive to staff members, uses foul and abusive language or makes threats will not be served or allowed admission to the stadium.
 The requirement for the highest standard of behaviour by supporters extends to away games and the Club reserves the right to ban supporters from home games where their behaviour has fallen below the required standards while attending or travelling to or from away games.

-Bradford City Football Club will abide by the ground regulations issued from time-to-time by the Football League Ltd. These regulations are displayed around the stadium, in the match day programme and on the Club’s website at: www.bradfordcityfc.co.uk.
+Bradford City Football Club will abide by the ground regulations issued from time-to-time by the English Football League Ltd. These regulations are displayed around the stadium, in the match day programme and on the Club’s website at: www.bradfordcityfc.co.uk.
 Bradford City Football Club will instruct match safety stewards on the content of the regulations.
 Supporters agree to abide by these regulations by purchasing a ticket and gaining admission to the stadium.